Alison, who is based in Stirling, is a Paralympic silver medallist, double World Champion and three-time European Champion.

 Alison was recruited to triathlon from an athletics background in 2013.
 She is visually impaired (less than 10% vision) and races in the PTVI class with a guide athlete.
 Alison and her guide are tethered during the swim, ride a tandem bike and run with a tether.

 When injuries prevented her from running as much as she wanted to, her friends persuaded her to give triathlon a go.
 She had previously swum as a junior and raced in the 800m and 1500m on the track at international level.
 Over 800m she won an IBSA world title.
 She also represented Scotland as an able-bodied runner at the World Mountain Trophy.

 She was working as a physiotherapist when she first joined the paratriathlon programme but has subsequently taken a career break to train full time.
 After becoming a member of the UK Sport Lottery funded World Class Paratriathlon Squad, Alison was based full time in Loughborough between 2014 and 2017 before moving to Stirling.

-The move from athletics to paratriathlon paid off almost immediately with an ITU Paratriathlon wold title in 2014.
-She won the Rio Paralympic test event in 2015, guided by Grace France and achieved automatic qualification for the Paralympic Games.
+The move from athletics to paratriathlon paid off almost immediately with an ITU Paratriathlon world title in 2014 - guided by Jenny Manners.
+Alison also won the Rio Paralympic test event in 2015, guided by Grace France and achieved automatic qualification for the Paralympic Games.